 The drainage area of the Tuolumne River upstream of LGDD is approximately 1,550 square miles.
-Tuolumne River flows upstream of LGDD are regulated by four upstream reservoirs: Hetch Hetchy, Lake Eleanor, Cherry Lake, and Don Pedro.
+Tuolumne River flows upstream of LGDD are regulated by four reservoirs: Hetch Hetchy, Lake Eleanor, Lake Lloyd (known as Cherry Lake), and Don Pedro.
 The Don Pedro Hydroelectric Project (Federal Energy Regulatory Commission [the Commission or FERC] No. 2299) is owned jointly by the Districts, and the other three dams are owned by the City and County of San Francisco (CCSF).
 Inflow to the La Grange pool is the sum of releases from the Don Pedro Project, located 2.3 miles upstream, and very minor contributions from two small intermittent streams downstream of Don Pedro Dam.